-Aside from mowing, you want to leave some grass clippings, but you cannot let it build up.
+Aside from mowing, you want to leave some grass clippings, but you cannot let them build up.
 If the clippings from your lawn get too thick at the ground level, this causes thatch.
 A little thatch is fine – and even beneficial – but too much thatch can suffocate your grass and keep it from thriving.
 Your grass gets its nutrients like phosphorous, nitrogen, and potassium from the soil.
-If the layer of thatch is too thick, little to no nutrients will be absorbed by the soil, essentially robbing your yard of food.
+If the layer of thatch is too thick, very few nutrients will be absorbed by the soil, essentially robbing your yard of food.

 One more small thing you can do is remove (or have your kids remove) ALL debris and items from your yard.
 Sure, your children like to play outside just like all your friends’ kids in your neighborhood.
 The difference is, you’re going to start putting away bikes, Power Wheels, baseball gloves, and everything else that’s keeping your grass from being healthy.
 These items stifle your precious lawn’s ability to heal, increase soil compaction, and block the blessed sunlight.
 So, rake the leaves, have all the toys taken off the grass, and don’t asphyxiate your lawn!

 When we talk about professional treatment we don’t mean lying on a couch and talking about your childhood fears.
 We’re speaking of course about the treatment of your lawn by a professional lawn care company.
 Your lawn care company (in this case Perfectly Green Lawn Care) keeps lawns green and healthy and they do it well.
 There are eight applications of an annual treatment program:

 - Rounds 1 and 2: Spring Pre-Emergent and Post – Like bananas, this one is high in potassium to help create a strong root system for the upcoming growing season.
 Plus post-emergent to control weeds.